Application Deadlines and Requirements

 Applicants must have earned a baccalaureate degree from an accredited program and show evidence of excellent academic achievement and preparation for a rigorous graduate program.
 Our current students come from diverse academic backgrounds.
 Some enter the program with clinical or biomedical science backgrounds, others with more computational or statistical backgrounds.
 Admission to the MS in Digital Health Informatics (MS DHI) program is based on a holistic appraisal of your ability to successfully undertake master’s study and of your contributions to the discipline.

-Applications for the Fall 2021 semester will be available soon.
+Applications for the Fall 2021 semester is now available.

 The following is the regular deadline:

 Fall: June 1

 - All application materials should be uploaded through the online application form.
 The School of Nursing & Health Professions Office of Graduate Admissions does not accept mailed materials.

 - Applicants can check their application status online or by contacting the School of Nursing & Health Professions Office of Graduate Admissions at email@example.com.

 - A completed online application form and fee.